bernhardAxonIvy/doc/source/concepts/testing/unit-testing.rst

 Change Application Runtime
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-For some test cases, you may need to change the :ref:`Environment
-<configuration-environments>` use a different value for a :ref:`Variable
+For some test cases, you may need to use a different value for a :ref:`Variable
 <variables>` or change an app configuration.
 In this case use ``AppFixture`` to
 change the value.
 The value gets automatically reset to the original value after
 the test execution.
 All you have to do is to tell the test that you want an